 You’re probably sick of hearing about the supply chain.
 Problems with the flow of goods have haunted us almost as much as the Coronavirus this year.
 Whether you tried to buy a new car or a new smartphone in the last eight months, you know first hand the frustrations it’s caused.

 The auto industry was affected more than most by supply chain problems, and the bad news isn’t over yet.
-Replacement part production is the latest aspect of the auto manufacturing business to slow to a snail’s pace as automakers wait for shipments.
+Replacement part production is the latest aspect of the auto manufacturing business to slow to a snail’s pace as

-The microchip shortage might’ve caused the industry’s initial problems this year, but it’s the labor shortage that’s inflicting this damage.
+might’ve caused the industry’s initial problems this year, but it’s the labor shortage that’s inflicting this damage.
 The resulting lack of port space and empty shipping containers has forced drivers to wait weeks for repairs usually done in a day.

 How supply chain problems are causing a car parts shortage

 The blow the chip shortage inflicted on the auto industry is now a well-told story.
 Lifted COVID restrictions paired with consumer savings accrued during the pandemic caused a quick spike in demand for new vehicles, but high demand for electronics meant chipmakers couldn’t keep up.

 The limited supply of car parts right now is no joke for repair shops.
 Parts they used to be able to pick up locally are taking weeks to track down.
 In some cases, wait times are reaching 60 to 90 days.